gluonhq/rich-text-area/samples/README.md

 > cd samples
 > ```

-## BasicDemo
+## BasicPromptDemo

-The [BasicDemo](/samples/src/main/java/com/gluonhq/richtextarea/samples/BasicDemo.java) is the most simple use case of the RichTextArea control: it shows a prompt message, and the user can add text.
+The [BasicPromptDemo](/samples/src/main/java/com/gluonhq/richtextarea/samples/BasicPromptDemo.java) is the simplest use case of the RichTextArea control: it shows a prompt message, and the user can add text.

 While all the control features are available, there are no menus or toolbars included, so user interaction is limited